Westminster Bookstore

 What They Were Seeking

-As we sift through historical accounts, we see much talk about the Five Solas (Fide, Gratia, Christus, Deo Gloria) and Calvinism's TULIP (Total Depravity, Unconditional Election, Limited Atonement, Irresistible Grace, Perseverence of the Saints).
+As we sift through historical accounts, we see much talk about the Five Solas (Fide, Gratia, Christus, Deo Gloria) and Calvinism's TULIP (Total Depravity, Unconditional Election, Limited Atonement, Irresistible Grace, Perseverance of the Saints).
 This causes us many times to become way too obsessed with the theological jargon.
 It becomes like a finger pointing at the moon; we begin to concentrate too much on the finger and we miss all of the heavenly glory!
 In short, we find ourselves seeking out the seekers instead of seeking what they sought; falling in love with a system rather than the savior.

 What They Accomplished

-Reformed, and always Reforming
+Reformed, and Always Reforming

 One of the biggest problems facing the Church in modern times is the lack of interest in its own history.
-It is important understand that God did not stop working in his Church at the end of the Book of Revelation.
+It is important to understand that God did not stop working in his Church at the end of the Book of Revelation.
 He has continued to work throughout history, up to the current day, and will continue to do so until the end of days.
 This is why a survey of the history of the past helps us to better understand where we need to be headed.
 The idea of reform is continual; we are always to be about the business of constantly seeking out the truth of God's word to safeguard us against error and heresy.
 The Church will continue to have its enemies as long as she is on this earth.
 Ungodly men and women will continue to attempt (and at times succeed) in creeping into our congregations and with the intent to spread another "Gospel" or a "New Law".
 This is where we must take a cue from our past.
 Every individual who confesses themselves as Christian should not take the Bible for granted.
 Search it to find out what God says in his word.
-Take advantage of the opportunity to study his Word freely and bury deep within your hearts.
+Take advantage of the opportunity to study His Word freely and bury it deep within your hearts.
 Sola Scriptura- Scripture alone is the authoritative Word of God.
-We must hold fast to it if we want to seek true reform and conformity into likeness of Christ.
+We must hold fast to it if we want to seek true reform and conformity into the likeness of Christ.
 We must never forget that faith comes by hearing the word of God as made manifest through Jesus Christ.
 And if Christ has freed us, then we are free indeed...

 Happy Reformation Day!!!
 Reformata, Semper Reformanda